 If you currently focus solely on repetitive tasks like running or weight training, look for new ways to move yourself.
 Try rock climbing, dance or martial arts.
 Take up boxing or Nordic walking.
 Above all, strive for variety.
 It gives you a broader, more interesting workout.
 And reserve one day a week for rest.
 Always.

 The way you’re breathing can indicate how effective your training is.
 If you’re soaked with sweat and panting for breath every minute of your workout, you’re probably overtaxing your body.
-Shallow panting can actually make your body more stressed, says John Douillard, PhD, author of Body, Mind and Sport (Three Rivers Press, 2001).
+Shallow panting can actually make your body more stressed, says John Douillard, PhD, author of Body, Mind and Sport.
 “When you gasp through your mouth, you’re triggering your fight-or-flight stress receptors,” he explains.
 “When you breathe through your nose, your lungs and rib cage work in a more efficient manner.”
 Douillard’s book describes nasal breathing techniques that can improve your workout.

 If exercise feels stressful, or like just another chore in your too-busy day, it’s likely to get dropped altogether when more pressing matters arise – or when you just plain don’t feel like it.
 Instead, try to integrate activity into your regular life, suggests Charlie Brown, PhD, a clinical sports psychologist.
 “You can build fitness into everything you do in your daily life,” he says.
 “Use the stairway instead of elevators, and park farther away from the shopping mall.”
 Or look for ways to integrate activity and pleasure.
 Play a game of catch with your kids; invite friends for chat-walks; consider an activity-based class you’ll actually enjoy – like ballroom, salsa or belly dancing.
 The point is, seek out opportunities to move that don’t feel like work and obligation.